vincent-tran-94/Calculatrice_Basique/README.md

 You need to install postgresql to configure your setup connexion https://www.postgresql.org/download/

+Then you need to configure your database name, your user and your password in script create_postgre.py

-Run to create two databases in you server
+Run to create two tables (users and operations)in database
 ```
 $ (venv) python create_postgre.py
 ```